-In October 2014, we left suburbia near Seattle for the rural life of picturesque South Whidbey Island, Washington, and live with our two children, two tabbies, and a rescue dog.
+In October 2014, we left suburbia near Seattle for the rural life of picturesque Whidbey Island, Washington, and live with our two children, three cats, and a rescue dog.

 During the 2015-16 school year, I attended a Training for Trainers (based on T4T: A Discipleship ReRevolution by Steve Smith with Ying Kai) group to learn how to better share my faith.
-It gave me confidence and convinced me to believe my testimony was worth sharing.
+It gave me confidence and convinced me that my testimony was worth sharing.

 For years, I’ve been told that it’s okay to not be involved in ministry when I’m busy raising and homeschooling kids.
 It’s not the right season for me.
 But in spring 2016, God brought this verse to mind: